Wu Yanan (fighter)

-Wu Yanan (born April 18, 1996) is a Chinese mixed martial artist is a Bantamweight division.
+Wu Yanan (born April 18, 1996) is a Chinese mixed martial artist who competes in the Women's Bantamweight division.
 A professional competitor since 2013, she formerly competed for the Ultimate Fighting Championship, Chinese Kung Fu Championships, and WLF W.A.R.S.

 Background

 Wu began training Sanda in middle school, eventually competing in the national level in the discipline.
-She graduated from Xi'an Physical Education University, where she majored in Sanda under the tuterlage of Zhao Xuejun.
+She graduated from Xi'an Physical Education University, where she majored in Sanda under the tutelage of Zhao Xuejun.